 If you publish great content and no one reads it, does it add value?

 Distribution is key to maximizing the impact of your content and increasing brand awareness.
-However, most companies fail to create effective distribution channels.
+However, most companies fail to create effective content distribution channels.

 According to the Altimeter Group, “53% of marketers think distribution is a top need but only 26% currently invest in it.”